dotnet/docs-maui/docs/android/platform-specifics/tabbedpage-page-swiping.md

     .SetIsSwipePagingEnabled(true);
 ```

+> [!NOTE]
+> This platform-specific has no effect on tabs in Shell-based apps.

 The `TabbedPage.On<Microsoft.Maui.Controls.PlatformConfiguration.Android>` method specifies that this platform-specific will only run on Android.
 The `TabbedPage.SetIsSwipePagingEnabled` method, in the `Microsoft.Maui.Controls.PlatformConfiguration.AndroidSpecific` namespace, is used to enable swiping between pages in a <xref:Microsoft.Maui.Controls.TabbedPage>.
 In addition, the <xref:Microsoft.Maui.Controls.TabbedPage> class in the `Microsoft.Maui.Controls.PlatformConfiguration.AndroidSpecific` namespace also has a `EnableSwipePaging` method that enables this platform-specific, and a `DisableSwipePaging` method that disables this platform-specific.
 The `TabbedPage.OffscreenPageLimit` attached property, and `SetOffscreenPageLimit` method, are used to set the number of pages that should be retained in an idle state on either side of the current page.

 The result is that swipe paging through the pages displayed by a <xref:Microsoft.Maui.Controls.TabbedPage> is enabled: